neroist/sitelen-pona-ucsur-guide/README.md

 **For Linux,**

-- Cownload the above font
+- Download the above font
 - Copy the file to `~/.local/share/fonts/`

 This method does not work on macOS or mobile devices.